junichi11/cakephp3-netbeans/README.md

 Please run this action after you changed the `.cake` file or you updated the version of CakePHP.
 Refresh the version number and category paths.

-### Custom nodes

-You can add some directories(nodes) under the your project tree.
-Controller, Model, e.t.c. are shown by default.
-If you want to hide/show them, please change the options.(Tools > Options > PHP > Frameworks and Tools > CakePHP3 > Custom nodes)

 ## License
 [Common Development and Distribution License (CDDL) v1.0 and GNU General Public License (GPL) v2](http://netbeans.org/cddl-gplv2.html)